kevinkassimo/dot/README.md

 ```

 ## Sorry
 This project will be absolutely lame.
 There is no support for branches: everything is commited and pushed to __master__ branch.
 It is created mostly just for fun and for personal use, so many advanced features will NOT be implemented (at least for now as I am a terrible programmer at this stage...)
+No matter what, this repo itself is tracked and updated with `dot`, which actually serves as just a util to simply remember which files in the same folder is partially tracked